manish-in-java/java-image-resize/README.md

 * [Thumbnailator](https://code.google.com/p/thumbnailator)
 * [Java Image Scaling library](https://code.google.com/p/java-image-scaling)

+Requires Java 8 and Apache Maven 3.x to run.
+Run as `mvn clean tomcat7:run` to start an embedded Tomcat instance on [http://localhost](http://localhost).

 # License
 This sample application and its associated source code in its entirety is being made available under the following licensing terms.